tmorgan181/FSASimulator/README.md

 # FSA Files
 Included are several example FSA files, used as input to the simulator.
 An FSA is defined as M = (A, S, B, D) where A is the machine's alphabet, S is the set of machine states, B is the start state, and D is the delta function.
 Machine states with attached value 1 denote final states.
 T lines denote the input "tape" to be evaluated by the simulator.
 O lines are left blank during input, then filled with "Accepted" or "Rejected" based on whether the machine halts on a final state or not.

+# GraphViz
+The program GraphViz is used to generate a graphical representation of the finite state machine.
+The graphVizGenerator.py program takes in a valid FSA file and outputs a .gv file which can be utilized within GraphViz to draw the machine.
+GraphViz is available at https://graphviz.org.